openhwgroup/core-v-sw/README.md

 ### About the Software Task Group

 Our work is governed by our [Charter](charter.md).
-This is currently in draft, pending ratification.
+This is has been ratified by the Software TG, and is awaiting formal confirmation by ballot of the OpenHW Group membership.

 ## Structure of the repository